everx-labs/ever-cli/README.md

 Note 1: last command generates 3 files.
 The file with the longest name in the form of `<addr>-<txn_id>.boc` is a replayed and serialized Account state.

-Note 2: to get StateInit (tvc) from Account state use `tonos-cli decode account boc` command with `--dumptvc` option.
+Note 2: to get StateInit (tvc) from Account state use `ever-cli decode account boc` command with `--dumptvc` option.

 ### 10.1.
 How to unfreeze account